Home / Resources / How to Verify a Fortnite & UEFN Creator

 Is it free to check a Fortnite creator?

 Yes.
-Searching the blacklist, viewing a creator's verified profile and trust score, and checking the map registry are free.
+Searching the blacklist and viewing a creator's verified profile and trust score are free.
 Creators can also build a verified profile and badge at no cost.
 Paid plans and a developer API add bulk verification and programmatic access for studios and communities at scale.

 What should I do if a UEFN developer scammed me?